Full-time, Post-BSN Nursing PhD

 The UCF Nursing BSN to PhD curriculum is delivered online with two multiple-day onsite intensives per year.

-The program requires a minimum of 75-credit hours beyond a bachelor’s degree in nursing.
+The program requires a minimum of 72-credit hours beyond a bachelor’s degree in nursing.
 This includes:

-- 51-credit hours of required courses that focus on foundation, knowledge development and research methods;
+- 42 credit hours of required courses that focus on foundational knowledge development, and research methods and experiences;

 - 15 dissertation credit hours; and